-It sounds like a chapter from a Statistics textbook, but the concept is fairly easy to understand.
+It sounds like a chapter from a Statistics textbook, but the concept is relatively easy to understand.

 Vertical Joint Employment – Where an employee works for an intermediary company or subcontractor to perform work, either exclusively or non-exclusively for another entity.
-An example of vertical joint employment would be a landscaping company who is contracted to perform services for a golf course, however the golf course would not directly supervise the individual employee.
-An employee could work at several locations for the same landscaper company, but still be afforded an overtime rate for more than 40 hours total for all locations.
+An example of vertical joint employment would be a landscaping company that is contracted to perform services for a golf course.
+However, the golf course would not directly supervise the individual employee.
+An employee could work at several locations for the same landscaper company, but still, be afforded an overtime rate for more than 40 hours total for all locations.

 Determining economic dependence and liability for Fair Labor & Standards Act (FLSA) cases.

-As discussed in past blog posts, contracting and subcontracting employment relationships are often analyzed with respect to if an employer has sole economic and supervisory influence over an individual employee.
-The same principles of determining independent contractor status for purposes of the FSLA can also be applied to determine the extent of a vertical joint employment.
-Many factors, including economic dependence, supervision, and education/skill level needed to perform the work are all factors when considering a FLSA suit against joint employers.
+As discussed in past blog posts, contracting and subcontracting employment relationships are often analyzed concerning if an employer has sole economic and supervisory influence over an individual employee.
+The same principles of determining independent contractor status for purposes of the FSLA can also be applied to determine the extent of vertical joint employment.
+Many factors, including economic dependence, supervision, and education/skill level, needed to perform the work are all factors when considering an FLSA suit against joint employers.

 The obscurity and continuously evolving nature of modern business organizations will continue to challenge the strategy and procedures of Employment & Labor Law.
-If you are pursuing a legal claim against an employer and believe that you were jointly employed by 2 or more employers, it is essential that you seek legal counsel of an attorney who specializes in Employment & Labor Law.
-The Law Firm of Massey and Duffy, PLLC has represented hundreds of clients in labor disputes and has the experience and background to ensure that your case is handled properly and aggressively.
+If you are pursuing a legal claim against an employer and believe that you were jointly employed by two or more employers, you must seek legal counsel of an attorney who specializes in Employment & Labor Law.
+The Law Firm of Massey and Duffy, PLLC, has represented hundreds of clients in labor disputes and has the experience and background to ensure that your case is handled correctly and aggressively.
 Call our office at (352) 505-8900 today to schedule a FREE CONSULTATION.